What is a runaway

 1. Show your unconditional love

-If they are not, give them some space, but make a plan to sit down and talk with them soon when they are ready.
+If they are not, give them some space, but plan to sit down and talk with them soon when they are ready.

 When talking, don’t go straight to, “Why did you do this?”

 They may not even know the answer themselves.

 - Are they being hurt or threatened?

 - Is there anyone or anything that causes them to not want to stay home, and how can you help remove it?

 If safety is in question, contact the police immediately.

 You may then try to have a heart-to-heart talk with your child to see if you can find out the real reason why they ran away.